rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 > I will be creating the art and models in the game using Blender.
 >
 > This will be a coding game which means players will have to use languages
-> such as Python, Javascript, Rust, C++ and hopefully many more.
+> such as Python, Javascript, Rust, C++, and hopefully many more.
 > It will be possible to play even if you don't know how to code but the game
-> will try to guide you to use real code instead on predefined behavior sets.
+> will try to guide you to use real code instead of predefined behavior sets.
 > Follow my journey where I try to create an impossible solo indie game
 > with little to no game dev experience.